Sara Tucker: U.S. Under Secretary of Education

 Tucker was nominated for the position of U.S. Under Secretary of Education by President George W. Bush on September 5, 2006, and was confirmed by the Senate on December 9, 2006.
 As Under Secretary, she oversaw all policies, programs and activities related to post-secondary education, vocational and adult education, and Federal Student Aid.

-She developed and implemented two programs to increase access to college: a joint initiative with the U.S. Treasury Department to make nearly $70 billion in 2008-09 federal student loans available during the financial crisis, an effort described by The Wall Street Journal as "one bright spot in a season of crises and bailouts", and the website, college.gov (now StudentAide.gov), which helps students and families to prepare for college.
+She developed and implemented two programs to increase access to college: a joint initiative with the U.S. Treasury Department to make nearly $70 billion in 2008-09 federal student loans available during the financial crisis, an effort described by The Wall Street Journal as "one bright spot in a season of crises and bailouts", and the website, college.gov (now StudentAid.gov), which helps students and families to prepare for college.

 In addition to the oversight of over $32 billion in disbursed appropriations and almost 5,600 discretionary awards, Tucker provided expert testimony before congressional committees and special hearings, led policy discussions within the administration and with trade associations, and led or represented the United States in international delegations.